5 Ideas for a Race Day Breakfast

 - Energy for the brain and cognitive function

-- Avoid an empty stomach, which can sometimes propagate runners gut symptoms
+- Avoid an empty stomach, which can sometimes propagate runners gut/digestive symptoms

 - Help provide adequate energy to make up for expended energy to avoid relative energy deficiency (RED-S)

-Before running in the morning, you should eat something with mostly carbohydrates and a little protein.
-Here are some more examples of what to eat before running in the morning.
+Before racing in the morning, you should eat something with mostly carbohydrates and a little protein.

-How much to eat will depend on how hungry you are, how much time you have to digest food, and how long you are running.
+How much to eat will depend on how hungry you are, how much time you have to digest food, and how long you are running or racing.

 Here are some of our favorite chews for running.

-Spreading just a little peanut butter or butter can add a little more “staying power” to your pre run meal or snack, but too much may cause GI distress for some people.
+Spreading just a little peanut butter, almond butter or butter can add a little more “staying power” to your pre-run meal or snack and may work well for some, but may cause GI distress for others.

 This can look like:

-- a piece of toast or half a bagel with nut butter
+- a piece of white bread, English muffin or half a bagel with nut butter

 - a banana